CHANGING PERSPECTIVES 2017

 This peer evaluated award was initially presented as The Mabel Pryde Prize and later as The MSWPS Award.
 MSWPS thanks Carolyn for this support.

 In 2017 we have joint winners of this award.(Both artists will share the prize money.)

-Elizabeth Moore Golding Lost in Thought and Sue Jarvis 9am Swanston Street will be presented with this award donated by Carolyn Yong in memory of her mother at the Christmas Lunch.
+Elizabeth Moore Golding Felicity, City Woman and Sue Jarvis 9am Swanston Street will be presented with this award donated by Carolyn Yong in memory of her mother at the Christmas Lunch.